The One-Time Buyer Problem

-By definition, one-time buyers are retailer’s largest customer retention opportunity.
 Increasing customer retention rates is one of the most significant opportunities that retailers have to improve profitability, according to many published studies.
 Thus, the one-time buyer problem is one worth solving.

 While most retailers offer a welcome series of communications, the opportunity exists for many retailers to improve upon such series by applying the simple data elements and promotion timing insights mentioned in this article.

 For more information on how you can address your one-time buyer opportunity, download our full white paper, “Solving the One-Time Buyer Problem” by filling out the form below.